-Our polymer delivery systems are currently focused on the controlled release of therapeutic proteins and the oral administration of pharmaceutical drugs, primarily those that are best absorbed in the small intestine.
+Our polymer delivery systems currently focus on the controlled release of therapeutic proteins and peptides and the oral administration of pharmaceutical drugs, primarily those that are best absorbed in the small intestine.
 The pharmaceutical industry utilizes drug delivery technologies as a tool to improve existing products as well as to overcome certain problems encountered in the development of new products.
 Drug delivery technologies enable pharmaceutical companies to improve the safety and efficacy profiles of innovative new therapeutic compounds, to improve patient compliance and acceptance of existing drugs, to expand therapeutic indications of an existing drug, and to gain competitive advantages for drugs facing patent expirations.
-It is estimated that pharmaceutical product sales utilizing advanced drug delivery technologies amounted to approximately \$83 billion worldwide in 2006.
+The U.S. market for drug delivery formulations is expected to grow at an annual rate of 10% and could reach \$132 billion by 2012.